 591-1-1-.27 Posted Notices.
-Each center shall post in a designated area for public viewing near the front entrance the following:
+Each child care program shall post in a designated area for public viewing near the front entrance the following:

-- Current Child Care Learning Center/Group Day Care Home license or commission - Copy of state rules and regulations - Notice which advises parents of their right to review a copy of the center's most recent licensure measure or commission evaluation report upon request to the center director - Copy of the current Communicable Disease chart - Statement allowing parental access to all child care areas upon notifying any staff member of his or her presence - Names of persons responsible for the administration of the center in the administrator's absence - Current week's menu for meals and snacks - Emergency plans for severe weather and fire - Statement requiring visitors to check in with staff when entering the center - No smoking sign - Copy of the Consumer Product Safety Poster - Copy of the "No liability Insurance" Poster (only if center does not carry liability insurance)
+- · Current Child Care Learning Center license or commission - · Copy of state rules and regulations

+• Notice which advises parents of their right to review a copy of the center's most recent license or commission evaluation report upon request to the center director

+· Copy of the current Communicable Disease chart

+• Statement allowing parental access to all child care areas upon notifying any staff member of his or her presence

+- Names of persons responsible for the administration of the center in the Director's absence - · Current week's menu for meals and snacks - Emergency Plans for severe weather, fire, lockdown, etc. - Statement requiring visitors to check in with staff when entering the center - No Smoking sign - Copy of Consumer Product Safety Poster - Copy of the "No Liability Insurance" notice (only if facility does not carry liability insurance)

-Each Center shall post in other areas
+Each Center shall post in other areas:

-- Hand washing chart by sinks used by adults - Daily schedules in classrooms
+- · Hand washing chart by each sink used by adults - Daily schedules and lesson plans in each classroom